-The University Committee on International Education (UCIE), was initially established in 1965 to provide faculty Academic Senate governance over the university-wide study abroad program.
-At that time and for many years thereafter, the University's principal systemwide activities in international education took the form of the education abroad program, which is now called the University of California Education Abroad Program (UCEAP).
-Given this, UCIE's bylaws have only covered faculty governance of student exchange programs associated with UCEAP.
+The University Committee on International Education (UCIE) was initially established in 1965 to provide faculty Academic Senate governance over the university-wide study abroad program.
+At that time and for many years thereafter, the University's principal systemwide activities in international education took the form of the education abroad program, which is now called the University of California Education Abroad Program (UCEAP).2 Given this, UCIE's bylaws have only covered faculty governance of student exchange programs associated with UCEAP.
 Over time however, and especially in the last decade, the University has expanded both its formal and informal international activities.
-While UCEAP's activities in student exchanges remain significant part of UC's international portfolio of international activities, it is no longer the principal expression of this activity, which now includes the enrollment of significant numbers of international students, formal and informal international research collaborations, international service learning by undergraduates, an increasing number of MOUs and other international agreements between UC campuses and institutional partners, and even Presidential Initiatives.
+While UCEAP's activities in student exchanges remain significant part of UC's international portfolio of international activities, it is no longer the principal expression of this activity, which now includes the enrollment of significant numbers of international students, formal and informal international research collaborations, international service learning by undergraduates, an increasing number of MOUs and other international agreements between UC campuses and institutional partners, and even Presidential Initiatives such as the recently formed Academic Planning Council's International Activities Working Group.
 The increase in these activities necessitates an expansion in UCIE's purview from a committee that simply oversees student exchanges through UCEAP to one that has an advisory role in all of the University's systemwide international activities.
+This advice is frequently given by UCIE to the particular Academic Senate Committee having the primary responsibility for some issue with an international component.
 With that in mind, the following justification will briefly describe UC expansion in international activities, the role of shared governance in such activities, and an explanation of the amendments being proposed.

 Over the last decade, UC's international presence and engagement has expanded significantly.
-One example of this phenomenon is the growth in the enrollment of international students, which have risen from 9,576 in fall 2002 to 19,404 in fall 2012.
+One example of this phenomenon is the growth in the enrollment of international students, which have risen from 9,576 in fall 2002 to 23,863 in fall 2013.3 The increase from just 2012 to 2013 was 37%.
 Although the University does not keep records on the international research collaborations by its faculty, data from the National Science Foundation (NSF) show that such collaborations on a national basis are increasing significantly.
-From 1997 to 2012, the number of science and engineering (S&E) articles in peer-reviewed journals by co-authors from different countries increased from 14% to 25%.
-The NSF now reports that 35% of U.S. S&E co-authored articles are international in scope.
-In addition, more and more students are now taking part in independent research activities abroad (usually with faculty), which have increased by almost 47% between 2010-11 and 2011-12.
-At UC, a number of internationally-themed Presidential initiatives have recently been launched as well.
-These include the UC Mexico Initiative and the Global Food Initiative.
+From 1997 to 2012, the number of science and engineering (S&E) articles in peer-reviewed journals by coauthors from different countries increased from 14% to 25%.
+The NSF now reports that 35% of U.S. S&E co-authored articles are international in scope.4 In addition, more and more students are now taking part in independent research activities abroad (usually with faculty), which have increased by almost 47% between 2010-11 and 2011-12.5 At UC, a number of internationally-themed Presidential initiatives have recently been launched as well.
+These include the UC Mexico Initiative, the Global Food Initiative and the Academic Planning Council's International Activities Working Group.
 These initiatives leverage the international activities already taking place on the campuses, such as UCSF's Global Health Sciences Group and UC Mexus to name only a few.

 It is clear that a significant number of universities are internationalizing themselves, which necessitates the creation and maintenance of policy dedicated to international activities.
 For instance, a recent UC survey found that Harvard, MIT, Stanford, Yale, the University of Illinois, the University of Michigan, the University of New York at SUNY-Buffalo, and the University of Virginia have all instituted policies on international activities.
-Indeed, many of these universities have set up administrative committees to address such policy.
-Given that most international activity is driven by faculty interests and research, it is essential that the Academic Senate not only be consulted, but play an instrumental role in forming such policy.
-Towards that end, Academic Council endorsed and sent the UCIE-drafted Vision Statement on International Engagement to President Napolitano last summer.
-UCIE also has a representative on the Academic Planning Council's International Activities Working Group, which is drafting a Presidential Policy on International
+Indeed, many of these universities have set up administrative committees to address